-The Society recently launched its first podcast.
-Listen to leaders in cardiothoracic surgery discuss hot topics in the field.
+The Society's podcast features leaders in cardiothoracic surgery discussing hot topics in the field.
 Find episodes here, or subscribe via the links below:

 #6: Emerging Game-Changing Technologies in the Management of Lung Cancer